SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Methodology

-\textbf{Concept Assignment Loss.} Unlike traditional approaches that only apply reconstruction loss globally across all latents, our method requires additional supervision to strengthen concept-latent bonds that enable one-to-one mappings.
-We employ the CA loss that is computed exclusively for latents that are assigned to concepts present in each training sample, encouraging these specific latents to activate strongly.

-For each training sample $i$, we identify the set of target positions $\mathcal{T} = \{j:$ latent $j$ is assigned to a concept present in sample $i\}$.
-The CA loss measures how much these assigned latents activate when their corresponding concepts are present:
+\textbf{Concept assignment loss.} Unlike traditional approaches that only apply reconstruction loss globally across all latents, our method strengthen concept-latent bonds that enable one-to-one mappings.
+Our CA loss is computed exclusively for latents that are assigned to concepts present in each training sample, encouraging these specific latents to activate strongly.
+Given a training sample, we define the binary ground-truth vector $\mathbf{y} = [y_1, \ldots, y_K]^\top \in \{0,1\}^K$, where $y_k = 1$ if concept $c_k$ is present in the sample, and $0$ otherwise.
+We denote with $\mathcal{T}$ the set of concepts present in that sample.
+The CA loss measures how much the assigned latents activate when their corresponding concepts are present:

-where $v^{i}_{j}$ represents the pre-activation (logit) for latent $j$ in sample $i$, and $\sigma(\cdot)$ is the sigmoid function.
-This loss directly penalizes assigned latents that fail to achieve strong activation when their concepts are present, while completely ignoring latents not assigned to concepts in each sample.

-\textbf{Orthogonality Constraint.} A critical challenge in concept unlearning is ensuring that removing one concept (e.g., a specific object) does not inadvertently affect related but distinct concepts (e.g., artistic styles).
-This problem arises when latents representing different concepts become correlated, leading to entangled representations where modifications to one concept cascade into unintended changes in others.
-For instance, if a latent assigned to "cars" becomes correlated with a latent representing "impressionist style," then unlearning cars might also diminish the model's ability to generate impressionist artwork.

-To address this entanglement issue, we introduce an across-batch orthogonality constraint that explicitly decorrelates the activation patterns of object and style latents:

-where $\mathcal{O}$ and $\mathcal{S}$ represent the sets of assigned object and style latent indices, $a_o = [v^{1}_{o}, v^{2}_{o}, \ldots, v^{B}_{o}]^T$ denotes the pre-TopK activation vector across the batch for latent labeled with object $o$ (similarly for $a_s$), and $\rho(a_o, a_s)$ is the Pearson correlation coefficient.
-This constraint minimizes correlations between activation patterns of different latents across the batch, ensuring the information of different concepts remains separated.

-\textbf{Sparsity Regularization.} To encourage sparse activations in the latent representation, we incorporate an L1 regularization term that penalizes the magnitude of latent activations: